jasonmlehman/circleoflicensing/README.md

 This will not work for everyone.
 This just gets a list of users that have no office pro plus activations.
 If they don't have an activation ask yourself why they are getting an enhanced license?
 Does the user need a large mailbox?
 Does the user need shared mailboxes?
 If so, you can add other exchange online powershell scripts to query those users to see if they are using those functions.

 I check a lot of other attributes for the user that I will append to the script.
 I check their creation date in active directory and only move users back to E1/F3 if their account has been active for more than 30 days (gives users time to get a device and activate office).
+I check device logins to see if the user may have a dedicated device (for F3).

-Use this as a starting point and let me know how you might want it enhanced!
+Use this as a starting point.

 # Not a python guru and need help getting this going?